Petersons Chapter 1

 “Any idea what set him off?”
 Chase asked.

 “No, not really.
 He and I came to Seaway about fifteen years ago as assistant professors.
-About ten years ago, we both applied for associate professor, but the college only had one opening, and it went to me.
+About 10 years ago, we both applied for an associate professor position, but the college only had one opening, and it went to me.
 He never openly said it, but his attitude and behavior showed his resentment.
 He applied for promotion the next year, and I wrote a favorable letter for his dossier.
 He received the promotion to associate, but that never really seemed to assuage his resentment.
-But today’s outburst seemed like more than that.”
+But today’s outburst seemed like something more than that.”

 “Rough day?” he asked.